vmware-archive/dispatch/docs/_guides/setup-authentication.md

     cookieSecret: YVBLBQXd4CZo1vnUTSM/3w==
 ```

-## 3. Enable Bootstrap Mode
+## 3. Install Dispatch in Bootstrap Mode

 If you are enabling Authentication in dispatch for the first time, you will have to install it in the bootstrap mode.
-In the bootstrap mode, the specified bootstrap user can configure the inital authorization policies.
+In the bootstrap mode, the specified bootstrap user can configure the initial authorization policies.
 Without any authorization policies, even if the authentication is successful, users will be denied access to protected resources in dispatch.

+The bootstrap user is identified by the email address associated with the user in your Identity Provider, e.g. with GitHub, this is the primary email address associated with your github account.
+With OpenID Connect providers, this is normally the email address associated with your user account.

 You should always **disable** the bootstrap mode as soon as you have setup the required policies for an admin user.

-> **Note:** If you have a running dispatch deployment with `skipAuth: true` in the dispatch `config.yaml`, you need to set it to `false` as part of this step for the bootstrap mode to work.

 ```yaml
 ...